chrahul/The_Art_of_Solution_Designing/Handling_Hudge_traffic.md

    - Check and increase limits for API Gateway concurrent connections as needed.

 9. **Kubernetes Scaling:**
-   - Use horizontal pod autoscaling and cluster overprovisioning in Kub
+   - Use horizontal pod autoscaling and cluster overprovisioning in Kubernetes to handle rapid traffic increases.
+   - Implement database proxies and check and adjust account limits and quotas accordingly.